BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 <p style="text-align:center;"><img src="/images/Uni_Hist1.png" alt="ND" height="350"></p>

 ### Separating the data
 Before we get down to the actual training of the density function we need to remind ourselves again that novelty detection is similar to other classification methods, but not the same.
 Novelty detectors are only trained on target samples.
-That is, we have a "clean" training data set without pollution from novelty data.
+That is, we have a "clean" training dataset without pollution from novelty data.
 Only when it comes to testing we want to distinguish outliers from our relevant data:

 <p style="text-align:center;"><img src="/images/Data_Sep.png" alt="ND" height="250"></p>
 ---